tugraz-isds/spcd3/API.md

 `function getDimensionRange(dimension: string): void`

-This function returns a dimension's current range (min, max).
+Returns the given dimension’s current range (min, max).
-As a parameter, a string, namely the dimension, is required.

 - setDimensionRange

 `function setDimensionRange(dimension: string, min: number, max: number): void`

-The range of a dimension can also be changed.
-Only the dimension string, min value and max value are required as parameters.
+Sets the range of the given dimension to specific values (min, max).

 - setDimensionRangeRounded

 `function setDimensionRangeRounded(dimension: string, min: number, max: number): void`

-This function set the minimum and maximum ranges to round values.
-Only the dimension string, min value and max value are required as parameters.
+Sets the range of the given dimension to rounded specific values (min, max).

-- getMinRange
+- getMinValue

-`function getMinRange(dimension: any): number`
+`function getMinValue(dimension: string): number`

-This function returns the minimum range of a dimension (in data coords).
+Returns the minimum data value of a dimension.
-As a parameter, a string, namely the dimension, is required.

-- getMaxRange
+- getMaxValue

-`function getMaxRange(dimension: any): number`
+`function getMaxValue(dimension: string): number`

-This function returns the maximum range of a dimension (in data coords).
+Returns the maximum data value of a dimension.
-As a parameter, a string, namely the dimension, is required.

 - getCurrentMinRange

-`function getCurrentMinRange(dimension: any): number`
+`function getCurrentMinRange(dimension: string): number`

-This function returns the current minimum range of a dimension (in data coords).
+Returns the current minimum value of a dimension’s range (in data coordinates).
-As a parameter, a string, namely the dimension, is required.

 - getCurrentMaxRange

-`function getCurrentMaxRange(dimension: any): number`
+`function getCurrentMaxRange(dimension: string): number`

-This function returns the current maximum range of a dimension (in data coords).
+Returns the current maximum value of a dimension’s range (in data coordinates).
-As a parameter, a string, namely the dimension, is required.

 ## Filter Functions

 - getFilter

-`function getFilter(dimension): any`

-This function returns the filter of a dimension (in range coords).
-As a parameter, a string, namely the dimension, is required.
+`function getFilter(dimension: string): [min, max]`

-The function returns the minimum and the maximum value of the filter.
+Returns the minimum and maximum values of the filter of a dimension.

 - setFilter

 `function setFilter(dimension: string, min: number, max: number): void`

-The filter of a dimension can be set with this function by handing over the dimension string and the minimum and maximum values of the filter (in range coords).
+Sets the filter for a dimension by specifying minimum and maximum values.
+If the minimum value lies below the current range, the filter minimum is set to the current range minimum.
+If the minimum value exceeds the current range, the filter maximum is set to the current range maximum.

 ## Select Functions

 - getSelected

-`function getSelected(): any[]`
+`function getSelected(): []`

-It is possible to get all the selected records in the plot with this function.
-This function returns an array with all selected records.
-A record is identified with its label, for example, the name.
+Returns all selected records in the chart as an array, where each record is identified with its label, taken by default from the first column of the dataset.

 - setSelection

 `function setSelection(records: []): void`

-This function allows to select several records.
-An array of records is needed as a parameter, identified by the label.
+Selects one or more records by handing over an array of labels.

 - toggleSelection

 `function toggleSelection(record: string): void`

-It is possible to toggle a record selection by handing the dimension string over as a parameter.
+Toggles the selection of a given record by specifying its label.

 - isSelected

 `function isSelected(record: string): boolean`

-This function checks whether a record is selected or not.
-As a parameter, a string is required, namely the record label.
-This function returns true if the record is selected or false if not.
+Returns a boolean for the selection status of a given record by specifying its label: true if the record is selected and false if not.

 - setSelected

 `function setSelected(record: string): void`

-With this function, a single record can be selected.
-As a parameter, a string is required, namely the record label.
+Selects a given record by specifying its label.

 - setUnselected

 `function setUnselected(record: string): void`

-With this function, a single record can be selected.
-As a parameter, a string is required, namely the record label.
+Deselects a given record by specifying its label.

 ## Helper Functions

-- getAllDimensions
+- getAllDimensionNames

-`function getAllDimensions(): string[]`
+`function getAllDimensionNames(): []`

-This function returns an array of all dimensions in order.
+Returns an array of all dimensions names in order.

 - getAllRecords

-`function getAllRecords(): any[]`
+`function getAllRecords(): []`

-This function returns all records (regardless of whether record is selected or not).
+Returns all records as an array.

+- getAllDimensionNames

+`function getAllDimensionNames(): []`

-This function returns an array with all records.
+Returns an array of all dimensions names in order.

-A data record is identified by its label, for example the name.
+- getNumberofDimensions

+`function getNumberOfDimensions(): number`
+Returns the number of dimensions.

-- isDimensionNaN
+- getDimensionPosition

-`function isDimensionNaN(dimension: string): boolean`

-This function checks if the data of a dimension is numerical or not.
+`function getDimensionPosition(dimensionName: string): number` Returns the position of a dimension (0..𝑚 − 1).

-As a parameter, a string is required, namely the dimension name.
+- setDimensionPosition

+`function setDimensionPosition(dimensionName: string, position: number): void`

+Sets the position of the given dimension to a specific position (0..𝑚 − 1).

+- isDimensionCategorical

+`function isDimensionCategorical(dimensionName: string): boolean`

-This function returns true if it is numerical and false if not.
+Returns true if a dimension is categorial and false if not (i.e. it is numerical).

+- setDimensionForHovering

+`function setDimensionForHovering(dimension: string): void`

+Sets the dimension as label for hovering.